Time to take a mental health day?

 Lesson plan overview

 This FREE lesson plan explores the topic of mental health days.
 Students will learn useful vocabulary, watch a short video and talk about employee burnout, mental health days and other related topics.
-This lesson will work great in combination with the lesson plans “Self-care” and “Emotional intelligence at work”, as well as the worksheets “Phrasal verbs: mental heath”, “Phrasal verbs: emotions”, “Idioms: positivity, optimism and hope” and “Idioms: compassion and empathy”.
+This lesson will work great in combination with the lesson plans “Self-care”, “The benefits of being in nature“, “Mental load and invisible labor“, and “Emotional intelligence at work”, as well as the worksheets “Phrasal verbs: mental heath”, “Phrasal verbs: emotions”, “Idioms: positivity, optimism and hope” and “Idioms: compassion and empathy”.

 Speaking and vocabulary: The lesson begins with a few discussion questions about mental health.
 Next, students learn different expressions about feeling unwell (feel down, blue, overwhelmed).
 After that students work on different phrasal verbs they are later going to hear in the video (power through. struggle with, check in on someone).
 They discuss the statements given and complete a gap-fill exercise.